ChristopheSim/Barathon/README.md

 ## Metrics
-We use the codage convention of sun.
+We use the codage convention of sun without the line length convention.

 The metrics of the code are the followed:
 * the comment density between 30% and 40%.